05 September 2021

 Directions & Parking

-The start and finish of the race is on Stratford Recreation Ground which is South of the river.
+The start and finish of the race is on the Shipston Road which is South of the river.
+But we will actually collect all runners into pens based on your race target time on Stratford Recreation Ground and then lead you out onto the Shipston Road.
 Those of you using Sat Nav place the following post code in CV37 7LS.
-This will lead you to Stratford Butterfly Farm and from there you will see the car parks
+This will lead you to Stratford Butterfly Farm and from there you will see the car parks.
+From there follow the signage to where our start pens are.

 There will be one water station on the course at approximately 5 kilometres.